-Choose the application used for playing back movie files.
-Movies that cannot be played back in DPP or EOS MOVIE Utility are played back with the movie playback application specified with the computer's OS settings.
-For information on EOS MOVIE Utility, refer to the EOS MOVIE Utility Instruction Manual.
+You can change the movie playback application to EOS MOVIE Utility.
+Movies that cannot be played back with EOS MOVIE Utility are played back with the movie playback application specified with the computer's OS settings.
+For detailed instructions on EOS MOVIE Utility, refer to the EOS MOVIE Utility Instruction Manual.